Back

 Che Guevara Graffiti

-There’s a museums in Vallegrande, the colonial-style upland town where you can also visit the laundry where their bodies were laid out, and the memorial where their graves used to be (they were repatriated to Cuba in the 1990s).
-La Higuera itself is plastered with memorabilia, street art and statues commemorating Che.
-It’s a strange, rather touching experience, recalling a unique era in the country’s chaotic history.
+Getting there is half the adventure as you marvel at the rugged wilderness of purple mountains, canyons and treeless moorland, while appreciating how Che is still revered here.
+There’s a museum in colonial Vallegrande where you can visit the laundry where his and his group’s bodies were displayed, plus the memorial where their graves used to be (they were repatriated to Cuba in the 1990s).
+La Higuera itself is covered in memorabilia, street art and statues commemorating Che.

 Ancient Tin Factory, Potosi, Bolivia

-The tour begins with a visit to the market to buy gifts of dynamite and coca for the miners before descending into the darkness, clambering through tunnels and dodging speeding wagons, while your guide explains the history and social cost of these historic mines.
+The tour starts with buying gifts of dynamite and coca for the miners before you descend into darkness, clambering through tight tunnels and dodging speeding mine carts while your guide explains the brutal history and social cost of these mines.
+You’ll see shrines to El Tío throughout the tunnels, covered in offerings from desperate workers.
+It’s confronting, educational, and unforgettable – and a raw look at how the other half lives.

 Wildlife watching iN THE BOLIVIAN AMAZON